jackanakin/solid/README.md

 ## 1 - Single Responsability Principle
 `There should never have more than one reason for a class to change`

 A class should have a focused, single functionality or address a specific concern.
-Ideally, each responsability should be in a separete class.
+Ideally, each responsability should be in a separate class.

 [Java Example](https://github.com/jackanakin/solid/tree/main/java/1%20-%20Single%20Responsability%20Principle)